KDE/documentation-develop-kde-org/HIG/source/style/writing/labels.rst

 -------

 Labels clarify technical features of the software.
-It is therefore of paramount importance that they be human-readable, comprehensible, and descriptive
+It is therefore of paramount importance that they be human-readable, comprehensible, and descriptive.

 Guidelines
 ----------